 4 Must-Own Knives for Outdoorsmen 2021

 Knives are simply a tool for most of us to prepare food, open boxes, or even process animals with.
 For some of us veterans and LEOs, knives are so much more than a simple tool.
 Some of us like fixed-blade knives, while others prefer a folding knife to carry in their pocket.
 For me, I love knives that have some weight and feel heavy in the hand.
 I prefer a thick blade with no serrations.
-Whereas, many of my brothers prefer a really lightweight knife with a serrated edge.
-This blog is dedicated to those of you that feel the same about knives as I do.
-I’ve included 4 knives that all knife-lovers can enjoy.
+Whereas, many of my brothers prefer a lightweight knife with a serrated edge.
+This blog is dedicated to those of you who feel the same about knives as I do.
+I’ve included 4 knives that all knife lovers can enjoy.

 SOG Pillar Blackout